cdubz/legal-copy-histories/histories/MailChimp/Data Processing Addendum.md

 6\.
 International Transfers
 ---------------------------

 6.1 **Data center locations**.
-Customer acknowledges that Mailchimp may transfer and process Customer Data to and in the United States and anywhere else in the world where Mailchimp, its Affiliates or its Sub-processors maintain data processing operations.
+Subject to Section 6.2, Customer acknowledges that Mailchimp may transfer and process Customer Data to and in the United States and anywhere else in the world where Mailchimp, its Affiliates or its Sub-processors maintain data processing operations.
 Mailchimp shall at all times ensure that such transfers are made in compliance with the requirements of Data Protection Laws and this DPA.

+6.2 **Australian data**.
+To the extent that Mailchimp is a recipient of Customer Data protected by the Australian Privacy Law, the parties acknowledge and agree that Mailchimp may transfer such Customer Data outside of Australia as permitted by the terms agreed upon by the parties and subject to Mailchimp complying with this DPA and the Australian Privacy Law.

-6.2 **European Data transfers**.
+6.3 **European Data transfers**.
 To the extent that Mailchimp is a recipient of Customer Data protected by EU Data Protection Laws ("EU Data") in a country outside of Europe that is not recognized as providing an adequate level of protection for personal data (as described in applicable EU Data Protection Law), the parties agree to the following:

 *   (a) **SCCs**: Mailchimp agrees to abide by and process EU Data in compliance with the SCCs in the form set out in Annex C. For the purposes of the descriptions in the SCCs, Mailchimp agrees that it is the "data importer" and Customer is the "data exporter" (notwithstanding that Customer may itself be an entity located outside Europe).

 *   (b) **Privacy Shield**: Although Mailchimp does not rely on the EU-US Privacy Shield as a legal basis for transfers of Customer Data in light of the judgement of the Court of Justice of the EU in Case C-311/18, for as long as Mailchimp is self-certified to the Privacy Shield: (i) Mailchimp agrees to process EU Data in compliance with the Privacy Shield Principles and (ii) if Mailchimp is unable to comply with this requirement, Mailchimp shall inform Customer.

-6.3 **Alternative transfer mechanism**.
-To the extned Mailchimp adopts an alternative data export mechanism (including any new version of or successor to the SCCs or Privacy Shield) for the transfer of EU Data not described in this DPA ("Alternative Transfer Mechanism"), the Alternative Transfer Mechanism shall apply instead of the transfer mechanisms described in this DPA (but only to the extent such Alternative Transfer Mechanism complies with applicable EU Data Protection Law and extends to the countries to which EU Data is transferred).
+6.4 **Alternative transfer mechanism**.
+To the extent Mailchimp adopts an alternative data export mechanism (including any new version of or successor to the SCCs or Privacy Shield) for the transfer of EU Data not described in this DPA ("Alternative Transfer Mechanism"), the Alternative Transfer Mechanism shall apply instead of the transfer mechanisms described in this DPA (but only to the extent such Alternative Transfer Mechanism complies with applicable EU Data Protection Law and extends to the countries to which EU Data is transferred).
 In addition, if and to the extent that a court of competent jurisdiction or supervisory authority orders (for whatever reason) that the measures described in this DPA cannot be relied on to lawfully transfer EU Data (within the meaning of applicable EU Data Protection Law), Mailchimp may implement any additional measures or safeguards that may be reasonably required to enable the lawful transfer of EU Data.

 7\.
 Return or Deletion of Data
 ------------------------------

-**Deletion on termination**.
+**Deletion or return on termination**.
 Upon termination or expiration of the Agreement, Mailchimp shall (at Customer's election) delete or return to Customer all Customer Data (including copies) in its possession or control, except that this requirement shall not apply to the extent Mailchimp is required by applicable law to retain some or all of the Customer Data, or to Customer Data it has archived on back-up systems, which Customer Data Mailchimp shall securely isolate, protect from any further processing and eventually delete in accordance with Mailchimp's deletion policies, except to the extent required by applicable law.

 8\.
 Data Subject Rights and Cooperation
 ---------------------------------------